Jarrell28/reading-notes/class19/README.md

 - **Dynamoose vs Mongoose** - They are essentially the same, but have some small differences with how they handle retrieval and storage of data using methods.

-### Preview

-1. Which 3 things had you heard about previously and now have better clarity on?
-Ive heard of AWS, but never used it before

-2. Which 3 things are you hoping to learn more about in the upcoming lecture/demo?
-Interested in learning more about AWS SNS and SQS process

-3. What are you most excited about trying to implement or see how it works?
-Implementing AWS SNS and SQS